 Research in Science

 For Lower School, this week combines hands-on creative learning on campus with day trips to local environments related to their projects.
-In Middle School, the seventh and eighth graders spend the week together in outdoor, technology-free educational experiences.
+In Middle School, the 7th and 8th graders spend the week together in outdoor, technology-free educational experiences.
 In Upper School, trips range from day trips exploring different historical, cultural, and artistic themes in our own city and domestic travel (each year there are several outdoor experiences and subject-specific trips, such as a civil rights tour of the south by Upper School choral students who performed and collaborated with local choirs), and an array international educational and service trip options that students select based on their interests.

-Westridge Global Initiative
+Westridge Global Scholars

-Students propose a selection of Westridge classes relevant to their area of focus and over two years complete coursework, conduct informational interviews and other research, and participate in related experiential learning such as internships and volunteering.
-Upon completing their project senior year, students defend their final portfolio and present their work before a committee of Westridge faculty and staff.
-The program provides an in-depth learning opportunity for students interested in global studies, instilling in them an awareness of their role in the wider world and how their actions can contribute to a broader community of real change.
-Participating students receive a Global Fellow distinction at Commencement.
+Students propose a selection of Westridge classes relevant to their area of focus and over a minimum of two years complete coursework, conduct informational interviews and other research, and participate in related experiential learning such as internships and volunteering while documenting their experiences for an artifact such as a research paper, website, film, or art installation that demonstrates mastery of their topic.
+Upon completion, students defend their final project before a committee of Westridge faculty and staff and present their work in the annual Global Scholars Showcase.
+The program provides an in-depth learning opportunity for students interested in global studies with guidance from the United Nations Sustainable Development Goals, instilling in them an awareness of their role in the wider world and how their actions can contribute to a broader community of real change within a local-global context.
+Participating students receive a Global Scholar distinction on their diploma.